As long-term farmland stewards, we create opportunities for:

 What We Do

 We purchased this property in February 2010.
-Six weeks later we planted a pasture mix that Jason developed specifically for this cropland, designed to produce maximum forage all year long.
+Six weeks later we planted a pasture mix developed specifically for this cropland, designed to produce maximum forage all year long.
 Six weeks after planting, this is what the land looked like before the sheep were rotated onto it to graze.

 Sheep grazed the new pasture about five times that season.
 Livestock grazing on land, when done sustainably, improves the quality of the farmland.
 Notice how the clover below is much more prevalent.
 Clover, like other legumes, fix nitrogen creating a natural fertilizer.
 This is how the farmland looked going into winter.